Travel Planning Utility

 Saved Inputs

-Your last trip setup is stored locally for faster repeat planning.
+Your last trip settings stay in your browser for faster repeat planning.

 1. Set Your Departure

-Choose your travel type, date, and departure time.
+Choose your travel type, date, and scheduled departure time.

 2. Add Timing Inputs